sbryngelson/group-docs/group-syllabus/working-with-me.md

 I will not teach you how to launch an ssh session onto one of the university supercomputers.
 I _will_ help you get all these skills, though, by pointing you to the right resources when needed (e.g., courses, papers, tutorials, documentation, or knowledgeable others).

+#### Spencer's quirks

+We all have our quirks and it is only fair to tell you mine as a fair warning.
+Some of these tendencies blend into what I just consider professional behavior, but one could just as well cast those as quirks.
+I take these rather seriously, so please read them.
+This list is surely incomplete, but it's what I've come up with for now.
+* Punctuality: I have little patience for tardiness (of myself or others).
+Arrive at meetings on time.
+If you cannot arrive at meetings on time, tell me why ASAP and we can try to reschedule them!
+* "No-call no-show": Do not miss meetings without letting me know.
+I make time for you (in the same way you sometimes make time for me!), so I consider it respectful behavior to let me know if you cannot make it (sick, out-of-town, or whatever).
+If you let me know 1 week or more ahead of time that you will miss a meeting, try to let me know the day before or the day of because, unfortunately, I sometimes forget.
+* Unresponsiveness: If I ask you something on Slack I generally expect a response within a day or two.
+The response can just be a confirmation that you saw and understood the message (so I know you saw it!).
+Of course, I do not expect this during holidays or weekends, and you may have other situational circumstances (e.g., you're sick or away at a family event) that prevent this.
+That is fine!
+* Writing and style: I take academic writing and presentation quality seriously.
+Please read the rest of this syllabus to bootstrap your way to high-quality dissemination of your work.

 ### Power Structures

 The university has strong hierarchical structures.